The China Opportunity

 - The Automotive Industry - Within the automotive industry, the UK exhibits an array of strengths that are of interest to Chinese companies, including in the production of low-carbon materials, battery technology, powertrain technology, V2V and V2I technology, test facilities for autonomous vehicles and other vehicles, the exterior and interior design of a number of types of transportation, and automotive engineering training.

-- ITMA Asia + CITME (an exhibition within the advanced engineering sector), Shanghai, 15th to 19th October 2018
+- ITMA Asia + CITME (an exhibition within the advanced engineering sector), Shanghai, October 2020

-- China International Import Expo (an exhibition across multiple sectors), Shanghai, throughout November 2018
+- China International Import Expo (an exhibition across multiple sectors), November 2020

-- Automechanika (an exhibition within the automotive sector), Shanghai, 28th November to 1st December 2018
+- Seawork Asia (an exhibition and conference within the marine sector), Shanghai, 3-5 November 2020

-- CIAACE (an exhibition within the automotive sector), Beijing, 22nd to 25th February 2019
+- Automechanika (an exhibition within the automotive sector), Shanghai, 2-5 December 2020